Island Hopping in Greece: How to Get the Most for Your Money

 I also want to point out that our transportation wasn’t just getting from point A to point B- but involved a bit of an adventure alone the way.
 Sailing is incredible- I absolutely loved it.
 We saw sea turtles and pods of dolphins- a few of which even stayed with us one day and played around the boat.
 We also had swim stops nearly every day (weather-dependent) which included swimming through caves and free diving around a WWII plane wreck.
 It was incredible and, again, not something I would have been able to do on my own.

 Essentially, built within the price of the sailing tour we had: accommodation, transportation, a guide, and daily activities.
 When you compared pricing and break it down like that, there’s no question that sailing is the best value when it comes to island hopping in Greece and, based on my experience, also the most enjoyable.
+I loved my first sailing trip to much that I’ve actually run 2 ESBT group trips on the same boat with the same skipper.

-My Favourite Cycladic Islands for Greek Island Hopping
+My Favourite Cycladic Islands for Greek Island Hopping (Cyclades)

 Amorgos

 Amorgos surprised me which how beautiful it was.
 The hora (old town) was perched up on a hill that we needed to rent a car to get to.
 We also did a mini road-trip to a nearby monastery built into a cliff, and a photo stop by the water where we saw a Greek Wedding (I secretly wanted to crash it).
 The landscape was beautiful and the hora was adorable.
 I also really enjoyed the port area where I had the best moussaka ever that I’m pretty sure I will be craving for the rest of my life.
-Honestly, I’d do the Intrepid travel sailing tour all over again just for that moussaka (and the fact that I loved sailing).

 Iraklia

 Iraklia was somewhere I had never heard of before my Greek Island sailing tour and, even if I did know of it, probably not somewhere I ever would have gone on my own.
 Yet I LOVED it.
 It’s tiny.
 The small town can be walked in 10 minutes and consists of two small grocery stores I think 4 tavernas (we did a ‘taverna crawl’ before dinner to check them out) and a beautiful beach.
 It was the perfect place to relax for a half a day and there were only a few other sailboats in the harbour which meant very few other tourists.
-Irakia and Naousa (Paros) were the firm favourites of everyone on my sailing tour.

 Thinking of Joining a Sailing Tour to go Island Hopping in Greece?